 - Oil should not be repeatedly used for deep frying.

-- Test report from own or NABL accredited/ FSSAI notified labs regarding microbiological contaminants in food items should be available all the time.
+- Test reports from own or NABL accredited/ FSSAI notified labs regarding microbiological contaminants in food items should be available all the time.

 - A periodic audit should be done of the whole system according to the Standard Operating Procedure conducted regarding Good Manufacturing Practices/ Good Hygienic Practices (GMP/ GHP) system.

-- Appropriate records of food processing/ preparation, food quality, laboratory test results, pest control etc. for a period of 1 year or the shelf life of the product; whichever is more.
+- Appropriate records of food processing/ preparation, food quality, laboratory test results, pest control, etc. for one year or the shelf life of the product, whichever is more.

-Did you find this article useful?
-Let us know in the comments below!
+For more information, you can refer to this document.
+Let us know your ideas and suggestions in the comments below!